 The park is scattered as after a storm.

-And the sky is close as goose down.
+and the sky is close as goose down.

-Brent geese screel and beat overhead,
+Geese screel and beat overhead,

 There is a man in the stone.